KhronosGroup/MoltenVK/Docs/ThirdPartyConfig.md

 To add the *Khronos Vulkan* specification repository to **MoltenVK**, open a *Terminal* session and perform the following command-line steps:

-1. Ensure you have `python3` and `asciidoctor` installed:
+1. Ensure you have `python3` installed:

 		brew install python3

+2. **_Optional:_** If you want to generate a Vulkan specification document for inclusion in the final **MoltenVK** distribution package, ensure you have `asciidoctor` installed (you can skip this otherwise):

-		sudo gem install asciidoctor
+		brew install asciidoctor

-2. If you used the `--recursive` option when cloning the `MoltenVK` repository, you should already have the `Vulkan-Hpp` submodule, and you can skip to *Step 3* below.
+3. If you used the `--recursive` option when cloning the `MoltenVK` repository, you should already have the `Vulkan-Hpp` submodule, and you can skip to *Step 3* below.
 If you did **_not_** use the `--recursive` option when cloning the `MoltenVK` repository, retrieve the `Vulkan-Hpp` submodule into the `External` directory as follows, from within the `MoltenVK` repository directory:

 		git submodule update --init --recursive External/Vulkan-Hpp

-3. In the `Externals` folder within the `MoltenVK` repository, build the spec and header files as follows from the main directory of this `MoltenVK` repository:
+4. In the `Externals` folder within the `MoltenVK` repository, build the spec and header files as follows from the main directory of this `MoltenVK` repository:

 		cd External